Writing From The Inside Out 2025 Week 45 Prompts

 Journal or write a poem about small talk

-Journal or write a poem about a power outage.
+Journal or write a descriptive poem about the non-verbals of an interaction.

 Write about anything else in the poem or in life that inspires you.